MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/faqs-course.md

 ### Can we set a due date for the course completion?

-Currently, the platform doesn't have a concept of assigning a due date for a course but it is on our product roadmap.
+Currently, the platform doesn't have a concept of assigning a due date for a course but it is on the product roadmap.

 ### Can we restrict a user from moving from one lesson to the next unless they have finished the previous lesson?